Sebastian Boenisch: Werder Bremen

 On 1 September 2007, he moved to Werder Bremen on an undisclosed fee, believed to be around €3 million and signed a four-year deal that would last until 2011.
 Four months after signing for Werder Bremen, he was joined by Schalke teammate Mesut Özil, who suffered the same fate as Boenisch.

 He made his debut for the club, coming on as a substitute for Duško Tošić in the 80th minute, as Werder Bremen won 2–1 against Eintracht Frankfurt.
 Soon after, Boenisch suffered a knee injury during a U21 match when he represented Germany, After a month's layoff, Boenisch made a return from injury, on 16 February 2008, coming on as a substitute in the 84th minute for Aaron Hunt, in a 2–0 win over Nürnberg.
 Three weeks after his return, he scored his first goal for the club, in a 6–3 loss against Stuttgart on 8 March 2008.
 He returned to the starting line-up throughout March and was criticised by the club's fans for passing the ball to opposition player.
 However, it was short-lived when he suffered a hamstring injury that made him missing the rest of the season, although he was an unused substitute in the final game of the season.
 Boenisch finished his first season at Werder Bremen, making nine appearances and scoring once.

 The 2008–09 season saw a setback when Boenisch suffered an injury ahead of a new season.
-He became a regular in the first team and spent the most of the season in the left-back position, competing the position with Petri Pasanen.
+He became a regular in the first team and spent most of the season in the left-back position, competing the position with Petri Pasanen.
 Boenisch then made his UEFA Champions League debut, making his first start, in a 0–0 draw against Cypriot side Anorthosis Famagusta.
 In a match against Borussia Dortmund on 18 October 2008, Boenisch provided two of the three goals in a 3–3 draw.
 Despite suffering from injuries, Boenisch, who played all nine UEFA Cup league matches, played the whole 120 minutes of the game and was booked for dissent in the 2009 UEFA Cup Final to level the game at 1–1, however his team went on to lose the game 2–1 to Shakhtar Donetsk after extra time.
 Nevertheless, the club would win the DFB-Pokal after beating Bayer Leverkusen 1–0; this was Boenisch's first title in his career.